Posts

 Image

-The article Model Xicheng Rifle is published on ISSUE 485 November 2022 of BANZAI .
-Model Xicheng is a Chinese copy of Mauser M1907 rifle made by Chishui Arsenal in 1930s.
-The rifle was named after General Zhou Xicheng (周西成), the warlord who establsied Chishui Arsneal.
-Below is selected pages of the article.
-For more info please subscribe to BANZAI (http://www.banzaionline.com/).
+Model Xicheng Rifle, BANZAI, ISSUE 485, November 2022 Model Xicheng rifle is a Chinese copy of Mauser M1907 rifle made by Chishui Arsenal (赤水兵工廠) in 1930s.
+The rifle was named after a Chinese warlord General Zhou Xicheng (周西成) who at the peak of his career became the governor of Guizhou.
+He established Chishui Arsenal in 1923.
+Subscribe to BANZAI: http://www.banzaionline.com Selected pages of the article:

 Mauser in China: Publications Index